John Marshall Dugdale: Career

-Following his education, he moved to London, giving him the opportunity to play for Ravenscourt Park.
-In London he trained as a barrister, was a student of the Inner Temple from 18 January 1871 and subsequently called to the bar on 26 January 1875.
+After university, Dugdale moved to London, giving him the opportunity to play for Ravenscourt Park.
+In London he trained as a barrister, as a student of the Inner Temple from 18 January 1871, and was called to the bar on 26 January 1875.
 He was a member of the Oxford and Cambridge Club.

-He then moved to Montgomeryshire and became a member of the Northern circuit as a Justice of the Peace.
-He became extremely active in political, military and administrative circles of Montgomeryshire.
+Dugdale then moved to Montgomeryshire and became a member of the Northern circuit as a Justice of the Peace.
+He became active in political, military and administrative circles of the county.
 In 1872 he became the Cornet (Supernumerary) of the Yeomanry Cavalry of Montgomeryshire and later Major of the Yeomanry from 1889 to 1892.
 In February 1893, he became the Deputy Lieutenant of Montgomeryshire. and served as Mayor of Llanfyllin from 1893 to 1899.
-In 1896 his political career in Montgomeryshire continued to progress when he became the High Sheriff of Montgomeryshire.
-In 1910 he was elected Mayor of Llanfyllin.
+In 1896 he held the post of High Sheriff of Montgomeryshire.

+In 1910 Dugdale was elected Mayor of Llanfyllin.
 In addition, he was on the Board of Bangor University College.
-He later authored a book about his chosen home, A History of the Parish of Llanfyllin from 1861 to 1915.
+He wrote a paper A History of the Parish of Llanfyllin from 1861 to 1915.